 Regular rayon fibres were the first generation fibres produced.
 A wood cellulose purity of 90 - 92% is required.
-A woven fabric made entirely from conventional textile rayon is lustrous, smooth, pill-resistant and high moisture absorbency.
+A woven fabric made entirely from conventional textile rayon is lustrous, smooth, pill-resistant and highly moisture absorbent.

 Higher-tenacity rayon fibres are most often extruded as continuous filaments.
-They have a degree of polymerization approaching that of the cellulose source, a maximum orientation and a crystalline structure.
-A woodpulp with fairly high alpha content and very low degraded fibre content is most suitable.
+They have a degree of polymerization approaching that of the cellulose source, with a maximum orientation and a crystalline structure.
+A woodpulp with fairly high alpha content and very low degraded fibre content is most suitable for these applications.

 Some Product Uses:

 - Home furnishings